TinkAnet/Enhancing_LLAMA_Against_Language_Jailbreaks/README.md

 All original project files are preserved in the `legacy/` directory for reference.
 The new structure follows Python best practices and makes the codebase more maintainable and easier to navigate.

 To contribute:
-1. Create a feature branch from `publish`
+1. Create a feature branch from `main`
-2. Make your changes following the project structure
+2. Implement your changes following the project structure.
 3. Add tests if applicable
 4. Submit a pull request